Pelicans - rainbows on the water. |

 From 2014 ... a gem from one of our day trip excursions...

-First glance, from a distance,
+First glance, from a distance,they looked

 like buoys,